hamdle/php-api/readme.md

 Success code: 200

-Body: an list of exercises
+Body: a list of exercises

 ```
 [